Student Clubs and Organizations

-Art Club - (Mrs. Keller) if you love art you will enjoy Art Club.
+Art Club - (Mrs. Huffman) if you love art you will enjoy Art Club.
 Art Club is open to students in grades 9 - 12.
 Our goal at our meetings is to create fabulous art.
 Some of our artwork is sold to pay for Art related field trips.
 We also like to share our artwork with the community.
 We hope you will bring your talents and join us.

 BETA Club - (Mrs. Jackson/Mrs. D. Wilson) Beta Club is a community service and academic achievement club.
 Students participate in community service projects throughout the year.
 Students also have the opportunity to compete at the Annual National Beta Club convention in a number of activities (Activities can be found at http://sponsors.betaclub.org/

 conv/bulletins/sr/MO.pdf).
 Meetings are weekly on Wednesdays at 7:30 AM in Mrs. D. Wilson's room.

 Community Betterment - (Ms. Ward) Houston Community Betterment Youth are under the organization of the Community Betterment and Arts Council of Houston.
 This organization is open to students in grades 9-12.
 Community Betterment Youth focuses on community service projects or assisting in community service activities.
 In the past, students have participated in the Hospice Chili Cook off, chamber banquet, Run/Walk for Don Tottingham, MCB conference in Jefferson City, and community Easter egg hunt.